aws-amplify/docs/sdk/ios/start.md

 }
 ```

-Next, in your application code where you wish to use the AppSync client (like your View Controller) reference this in the `viewDidLoad()` lifecycle method or in the instantiation of your view when using SwiftUI views.
+Next, reference the AppSync client that you initialized in the AppDelegate, above.
+You could do so inside of your `viewDidLoad()` lifecycle method, or while instantiating a SwiftUI View.
+See the examples below.

 In your View Controller
 ```swift